kamrankrusttec/coincalc/README.md

 The logic is quite performant and better than the orthodox algorithms where we get sum of all values and then keep subtracting to get the lowest so as to use the least number of coins.

-EXAMPLE USAGE AND OUTPUT (ON WINDOWS MACHINE): (jar file added to target folder)
+EXAMPLE USAGE AND OUTPUT (ON WINDOWS MACHINE): (jar file added to target folder) (properties file included named coin-inventory.properties)

 #########################################################################